ntwk/atari800-font/README.md

 Atari800 is a very small 4x8 pixel monospaced font originally designed for an Atari 800 terminal emulator.

+The original font has been converted to ISO 10646-1/Unicode and expanded to include full coverage of the Box Drawing Unicode block.

 ## Installation

     cp atari800-normal.bdf ~/.fonts